taskflow/taskflow/README.md

 # Conditional Tasking

-Taskflow supports *conditional tasking* for users to implement *dynamic* and *cyclic* control flows.
+Taskflow supports *conditional tasking* for users to implement *general* control flow with cycles and conditionals.
-You can create highly versatile and efficient parallel patterns through condition tasks.

-## Step 1: Create a Condition Task

 A *condition task* evalutes a set of instructions and returns an integer index of the next immediate successor to execute.
 The index is defined with respect to the order of its successor construction.